-Old-Timey weather prediction often proves as reliable, if not more so, than today’s hit and miss predictions.
-Have you ever wondered how the old-timers predicted weather?
-Old-timey weather prediction was part science and part old wives’ tales weather sayings.
-How many of these 21 old-timey weather sayings do you know?
+Old-Timey weather prediction often proves as reliable, if not more so, than today’s hit-and-miss predictions.
+Have you ever wondered about the old timers’ weather prediction?
+Old weather sayings were part science and part old wives’ tales weather sayings.
+How many of these old-timey weather sayings do you know?

 The weather plays an important role in the life of a homesteader.
 We find ourselves checking the weather forecast frequently.
 It helps us plan our days and save those inside chores for when it’s nasty outside.

 Some things just have to be done no matter what the weather, but knowing what’s ahead can be helpful.
-I enjoy reading about and utilizing old farmer’s weather wise tales.
+I enjoy reading about and utilizing weather sayings from old farmers and old wives tales.
+Old-fashioned weather sayings hold a lot of truth and are sometimes humorous.

 Although they probably didn’t know or understand the real science behind them, they knew they worked.
 Knowledge and information handed down from generation to generation became lost as we had weather forecasts on our televisions and radios.
 We even have whole channels dedicated solely to the weather.